-St Francis Xavier 6th Form College Year Ended 31 July 2023 Statement of Regularity, Propriety and Compliance
+St Francis Xavier 6th Form College Year Ended 31 July 2024 Statement of Regularity, Propriety and Compliance

-As accounting officer I confirm that the Governing Body has had due regard to the framework of authorities governing regularity, priority and compliance, and the requirements of grant funding agreements and contracts with ESFA, and has considered its responsibility to notify ESFA of material irregularity, impropriety and non-compliance with those authorities and terms and conditions of funding.
+As accounting officer I confirm that the Governing Body has had due regard to the framework of authorities governing regularity, priority and compliance, and the requirements of the college's accountability agreement, funding agreements and contracts with ESFA and DfE, and has considered its responsibility to notify ESFA of material irregularity, impropriety and non-compliance with those authorities and terms and conditions of funding.

-I confirm on behalf of the Governing Body that after due enquiry, and to the best of my knowledge, I am able to identify any material irregular or improper use of funds by the College, or material non-compliance with the framework of authorities and the terms and conditions of funding under the College's grant funding agreements and contracts with ESFA, or any other public funder.
+I confirm on behalf of the Governing Body that after due enquiry, and to the best of my knowledge, I am able to identify any material irregular or improper use of funds by the College, or material non-compliance with the framework of authorities and the terms and conditions of funding under the College's accountability agreement, funding agreements and contracts with ESFA and DfE, or any other public funder.
 This includes the elements outlined in the "Dear accounting officer" letter of 29 November 2022 and ESFA's bite size guides.